vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 - DNS server IP addresses
 - NTP servers

+The following table provides a list of firewall rules based on the assumption that there is no firewall within a subnet/VLAN:

 |**Source**|**Destination**|**Protocol:Port**|**Description**|
 | --- | --- | --- | --- |
 |TKG management and workload networks|DNS Server<br>NTP Server|UDP:53<br>UDP:123|DNS Service <br>Time Synchronization|